Rishies2010/BlindAidCap-Pacemaker/README.md

 > A visual demonstration of the working of the human heart and the pacemaker using a modelled working model of a heart

-> Uses Arduino UNO, SG90 Servos x2, LEDs x2, etc.
+> Uses ESP32-D0WD-V3 , SG90 Servos x2, LEDs x2, SSD1306 OLED, 4ohm 3W Speaker, Passive Buzzer, etc.